stephenbrutch/Thesis-codes-and-documentation/README.md

 ## 6 - SciKit Learn

-1 - For the commented/clean Code ------
+1 - For the commented/clean Code and save the models [click here](https://github.com/stephenbrutch/Thesis-codes-and-documentation/blob/main/sklearn_code_and_simulator_test%20copy.ipynb)

 2 - For examplanation go to thesis document Chapter 7 and section 2.4 for the background.